k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ### Overview

-This article describes the source data metrics plugins in the Catalog solution, calculated based on the data snapshot:
+This article describes the source data metrics plugins of the Catalog solution; these metrics are calculated based on the data snapshot.

+These plugins are:

-* [NULL Percentage](04_source_data_metrics.md#null-percentage) - to calculate the percentage of NULL values per column.
+* [NULL Percentage](04_source_data_metrics.md#null-percentage) - calculates the percentage of NULL values per column.
 From Fabric V8.2 onwards, this plugin has been combined with the Data Quality Metrics plugin.
-* [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) - to calculate various data quality metrics.
+* [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) - calculates various data quality metrics.

 ### NULL Percentage